BarrierAntho/42_pipex/README.md

 	- [ ] Check if binary command with `execve(const char *pathname, char *const argv\[\],char \*const envp\[\])`
 - [ ] Pipe
 	- [ ] Calcualte total of pipe
+- [ ] Free
+	- [ ] Free in the main program
+	- [ ] Free in child process only if execve does not work
+:bangbang: **_The command execve will destroy/free every allocated object.
+Then in the child, if execve works, not need to free_**
 ```
 nPipe = nCmd - 1
 nPipe = (argc - argv[0] - argv[1] - argv[last]) - 1